maciekrb/mapreduceutils/README.md

 - Model match rules that test for presence of an attribute without matching the value might be useful.
 - More General use Modifier functions would be really nice.
+- FieldModifier arg, and operand validation according to class metadata